freedomofkeima/TippyDB/README.md

 |Read     |479.97                       |197.99                       |
 |Delete   |553.04                       |223.19                       |

 TippyDB is built with the support of LevelDB and Apache Thrift.
-From our experimentation, TippyDB is fast since it is only contributed to 1-5% of total time.
+From our experimentation, LevelDB is fast since it is only contributed to 1-5% of total time.
 However, Apache Thrift (RPC) is quite costly, which an empty RPC needs 466 usec/op in average (~80% of total time).

 ### Third Experiment